Volatility Clustering: The Core of Our Process

 Psychology doesn’t reset overnight.

 After a shock, traders stay tense.
 The first time they see a dip, they buy it.
 The second time, they hesitate.
-By the third, they’re cutting risk.
-That tension keeps volatility elevated long after the original event.Leverage creates forced behavior.
+By the third, they’re nervous creating extended periods of heightened uncertainty.Leverage creates forced behavior.

-A system that performs well in low volatility often breaks down in high volatility.
-That’s why in our backtests, we always bucket results by volatility regime — low, medium, high.
-It’s like testing strategies in three different worlds.
+A system that performs well in low volatility environments often fail in high volatility environments and vice versa.
+That’s why in our backtests, we always bucket results by volatility regimes (low, medium, high).